supernord/2025-ABACBS-workshop/_episodes/24-setup_proteinfold.md

 > quay.io-nf-core-proteinfold_alphafold2_msa-dev.img
 > ~~~
 >
-> - If you execute a Nextflow workflow that requires a container that is not located in the shared $NXF_SINGULARITY_LIBRARYDIR, the pipeline will attempt to pull the container from a hosted repository and store the image in your personal $NXF_SINGULARITY_CACHEDIR.
+> - If you execute a Nextflow workflow that requires a container that is not located in the shared `$NXF_SINGULARITY_LIBRARYDIR`, the pipeline will attempt to pull the container from a hosted repository and store the image in your personal `$NXF_SINGULARITY_CACHEDIR`.
 >
 > > ## **Why Environment Variables?**
 > > When using containers on HPC systems, Nextflow needs to know where to store and retrieve container images.
-By default, it downloads containers into the workflow’s work/ directory, which can be inefficient and waste storage if you run multiple workflows.
+By default, it downloads containers into the workflow’s `work/` directory, which can be inefficient and waste storage if you run multiple workflows.
 > >
 > > Setting environment variables allows you to:
 > > - Cache container images in a shared location → Avoid repeated downloads and speed up execution.